Business ownership within England and Wales

-The three main forms of ownership for starting business are: Sole-trader, Partnership and Limited company.
+The three main forms of ownership for starting business are: Sole-trader, Partnership and Limited Company.

-Sole Trader
+Sole trader

 This is a business where any one person is the owner.
 Their business is unincorporated so the owner is ultimately personally liable for the business.
 Sole traders are able to control the business – make all of the decisions.
 This makes the business highly adaptable.
-However raising the capital for such businesses may be quite difficult because it is a risky option for investors.
+However, raising the capital for such businesses may be quite difficult because it is a risky option for investors.

-These businesses are often quite small however the number of them is very large.
+These businesses are often quite small; however, the number of them is very large.
 Examples of these businesses are mostly found in the service sector such as electrical repair, retail shops, hotels and driving instructors.

 The business is easy to set up, there is no formal procedures and operations can commence immediately (unless there is special permission required).
-The owner is able to decide the way which is the business he has the flexibility to restructure or dissolve the business as he sees fit.
-This enables the organisation to be quickly adaptable however competitors which are able to gain capital more quickly are more likely to succeed when there is a need to be more flexible.
+The owner is able to decide the way in which the business operates, as he has the flexibility to restructure or dissolve the business as he sees fit.
+This enables the organisation to be quickly adaptable.
+However, competitors which are able to gain capital more quickly are more likely to succeed when there is a need to be more flexible.